Integrated BioSci Research On Atara Biotherapeutics: What's Next After CAR-T?

 Financials And Valuations

 As of Sept.
-30, 2017, Atara has $200.2M in cash and investments (which should be sufficient to fund operations into the Q1 2019).
+30, 2017, Atara has $200.2M in cash and investments (which should be sufficient to fund operations into Q1 2019).
 For the third quarter, the firm posted the net loss of $31.1M ($1.02 EPS).
 The company has only a small amount of debts, which tallied to be $23.7M.
 Overall, the financial position is strong.
 And, it is the norm for a developmental stage bioscience to post a net loss, as much money is needed to fund research and development.
 The key is that it needs to have sufficient fund to power the developing pipeline (while keeping the debts to the manageable level) - And, Atara is well safe within those parameters.

 Earning Highlights

-Atara completed the manufacturing of ATA-129, which is an off-the-shelf Epstein-Barr virus (“EBV”)-specific T-cell immunotherapy (to support the phase 3 comparability assessment).
-With that, the firm is in discussion with the FDA regarding the initiation of two phase 3 studies for the said molecule (in EBV-associated post-transplant lymphoproliferative disorder, i.e. EBV-PTLD) by yearend.
+Atara completed the manufacturing of ATA-129, which is an off-the-shelf Epstein-Barr virus (“EBV”)-specific T-cell immunotherapy (to support the Phase 3 comparability assessment).
+With that, the firm is in discussion with the FDA regarding the initiation of two Phase 3 studies for the said molecule (in EBV-associated post-transplant lymphoproliferative disorder, i.e. EBV-PTLD) by year-end.
 Moreover, the firm received positive feedbacks from Health Canada (to expedite the approval pathway for ATA-129 in rituximab-refractory EBV-PTLD following hematopoietic cell transplant (“HCT”).

 That aside, Atara will present the positive interim results from the multicenter study of ATA-129 - in 10 patients with rituximab-refractory EBV-PTLD, 5 patients with EBV-PTLD following solid organ transplant (“SOT”), and another 5 patients with EBV-PTLD following HCT - at the 59th American Society of Hematology (“ASH”) in Dec.
 Accordingly, results from the 10 patients will be disclosed at the meeting.

 At the time of the abstract submission, all other patients (in the 5 cohorts) responded to treatment (with the exception of 1 patient in EBV-PTLD following SOT).
 Judging from this preliminary data, this is an overwhelming 80% response rate.
-Notably, treatment was well-tolerated with only a few patients reported serious adverse effects.
+Notably, treatment was well-tolerated with only a few patients reporting serious adverse effects.
 The full results will be disclosed at the said event.

 For the upcoming ASH, the positive ATA-230 results in patients with cytomegalovirus (“CMV”) viremia and disease post-transplant will also be presented.
 In addition, Atara recently granted rare pediatric disease designation for ATA-230.
 If the later trial can prove positive results (and the molecule to be approved), the firm can charge a premium price (which will help increase its intrinsic value).
 While the CMV franchise can prove fruitful, we are most interested in the data for the EBV and multiple schlerosis (“MS”) segments.

-Of note, the data for MS based on the phase 1 study showed robust results; however, we’ll wait for the upcoming phase 2 data (that we believe will be much more interesting.
+Of note, the data for MS based on the Phase 1 study showed robust results; however, we’ll wait for the upcoming Phase 2 data (that we believe will be much more interesting.
 It can surprise the medical community).
 With a whirlwind of stellar developments, it’s great that the firm recently appointed Dr. Kanya Rajangam as SVP and CMO.
-He has extensive global oncology experience, which will help the firm advances its robust pipeline.
+He has extensive global oncology experience, which will help the firm advance its robust pipeline.

 Potential Risks

 The main risk to investing in Atara is that there is a small chance that the various molecules in the pipeline can post negative trial data.
 If this is to occur, the share price can move south in the ballpark of 70%.
 Nonetheless, if positive data is shown going forward, the stock can increase multiple folds (as the firm is having only $417M market cap).
 There is much room for the stock to appreciate.
-It is also comforting for shareholders to know that when a similiar biotechnology has proven efficacious (i.e. CAR-T gearing at CD4 T cells), the chances that the CD8 T cells technology platform will work is also high.
+It is also comforting for shareholders to know that when a similar biotechnology has proven efficacious (i.e. CAR-T gearing at CD4 T cells), the chances that the CD8 T cells technology platform will work is also high.

 Conclusion

-The recent approval of Yescarta paved ways for a plethora of CAR-T therapeutics gearing to treat various cancers and autoimmune diseases.
-Based on our analysis, most of the future approvals will come from Gilead Sciences CAR-T (that primed their CD4 helper T cells).
-Atara will highly likely take lead in the potential new approval of CAR-T therapeutics (that enlightened CD8 killer T cells which are adept at detecting and killing cancer-causing viruses).
+The recent approval of Yescarta paved way for a plethora of CAR-T therapeutics gearing to treat various cancers and autoimmune diseases.
+Based on our analysis, most of the future approvals will come from Gilead Sciences' CAR-T (that primed their CD4 helper T cells).
+Atara will highly likely take lead in the potential new approval of CAR-T therapeutics (that enlightened CD8 killer T cells, which are adept at detecting and killing cancer-causing viruses).

 As of late, Atara stock is trading well below its highly promising prospects.
 With more data and catalysts to be unleashed in the foreseeable future, we expect the market will realize the substantial unlocked value in this pipeline.
 By then, the stock will most likely trade much higher.
 In bioscience investing, it tends to pay off big by investing in an unpopular company having stellar technology platforms that the market is overlooking.

 Author's Notes: This is an example of a detailed Integrated BioSci Investing, marketplace article.